Artwork by Matt Priso - Instagram @ sik_abyss

 “That’s Lance, and people around here know that Lance can’t dance.
 But when I give Lance a certain glance, he will knock your lights out boy.”

-Herm Phillips grinned at Gertrude Everleigh.
+Herm Falzone grinned at Gertrude Everleigh.
 He liked the way she operated.
 He enjoyed the company of women that had little care for the establishment that is love.
 Prostitutes were the out of bounds types that kept society moving in the wrong direction.
 All five of Gertrude’s women were beautiful to him, even Lilac with her considerably obvious flaws.
 Herm had never fallen for a working girl before, but if there was one with the ability to push him over the edge, then Plush it could be.
 Plush took him by the hand, and led him towards the stairwell.
 It was her first night at the Everleigh Club, but Plush moved like she had been a working girl her whole life.
 At the touch of each footstep, her hips swung with precision.
 As experienced as Wylde Child was, with her ten thousand hours of honing her craft, she did not have the natural talent that Plush had.
 Plush was born Rosetta Falzone, daughter of Germaine and Lindy Falzone, the renowned local winemakers.
 Earlier that night, Gertrude gave Rosetta the stage name Hush after seeing it on an overpass billboard that morning.

 ALOE VERA - HUSH